aimrzki/go_Muhammad-Aimar-Rizki-Utama/README.md

-# Bootcamp Assignments - 100% Mastering Golang Programming
+# Alterra Assignments - 100% Mastering Golang Programming

-Welcome to my repository for the assignments completed during the *100% Mastering Golang Programming Bootcamp* by *Alterra Academy*.
+Welcome to my repository for the assignments completed during the *100% Mastering Golang Programming* by *Alterra Academy*.

-- *Bootcamp:* 100% Mastering Golang Programming by Alterra Academy
+- *Program:* 100% Mastering Golang Programming by Alterra Academy
 - *My Name:* Muhammad Aimar Rizki Utama
-- *Bootcamp Period:* 14 August - 31 December
+- Period:* 14 August - 31 December

-In this repository, you will find assignments and projects that I've worked on during the bootcamp.
+In this repository, you will find assignments and projects that I've worked on during the MSIB 5 Kampus Merdeka Alterra Academy.
 Each folder corresponds to a different assignment or topic, showcasing my progress and skills as I learned the intricacies of Golang programming.

 ## Assignments